 (b) the listed entity which has listed its specified securities on the SMEExchange.

 In case of your Company, the paid-up equity share capital of the ALEXANDERSTAMPS AND COIN LIMITED is Rs.
-9,31,20,000/- and having total net worthof Rs.
-16,83,12,000/- as on 31st March 2024.
-As per the company falls within theambit of the aforesaid exemption “a”, compliance with the CorporateGovernance provisions specified in the aforesaid Regulations shall not beapplicable to the Company.
+9,31,20,000/- and having total net worth of Rs.16,79,27,582.50/- as on 31st March 2025.
+As per the companyfalls within theambit of the aforesaid exemption "a," compliance with the CorporateGovernance provisions specified in the aforesaid Regulations shall not beapplicable to the Company.

 The Company periodically sessions for employees across the organization tobuild awareness about the policy and the provision of Sexual Harassment Act.